daniyahsiddiqui/Labs/usecases/usecase-1/README.md

  3. S3 bucket as binary repository
     1. S3 bucket must be created before running Jenkins pipeline.
     	- Check Jenkinsfile in usecase-1 and make sure you have created the folders defined in it [Line# 1-5].
+ 	- Make sure you change the bucket name and git repo defs with your own [Line# 1-5]

  4. Create role for EC2 (Application Role)
     1. IAM role for the EC2 on which application is deployed 'EC2_DefaultRole'